MiraynaMckinney/MiraynaMckinney/README.md

-- 👋 Hi, I’m @MiraynaMckinney
+- 👋 Hi, I’m Mirayna Mckinney
-- 👀 I’m interested in Computer Science and NLP
+- 🏢 Full-time Software Engineer at Veeva
-- 🌱 I’m currently learning Linguistics and Computer Science
+- 🎓 Bachelor in Linguistics and Computer Science (UCLA)
-- 📫 How to reach me: My email is miraynamckinney77@gmail.com
+- 📫 Reach out to me at miraynamckinney77@gmail.com
-- I am a driven, creative, and enthusiastic software engineer!

 <!---
 MiraynaMckinney/MiraynaMckinney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.